lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 After you have downloaded the link you need, open it in your BitTorrent client.
 This will download the image.
 After this is done, we recommend that you leave your BitTorrent client open so you can seed this image for other people, which helps reduce bandwidth costs even further by decentralizing the download location for other users.

-Downloading the image via zsiync
+Downloading the image via zsync
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 zsync is a convenient application that will automatically verify the checksum of the image once downloaded.
 The Lubuntu team uses this to download daily images as it will seamlessly download the delta or difference since the last image was spun.